Maniac (Michael Sembello song): Composition and recording

 The general concept for what became the Flashdance hit came to songwriter Dennis Matkosky while watching a news report about a serial killer.
 He jokingly thought, "With my luck, this guy lives next door to me," and immediately jotted down the lyrics that came to mind: "He's a maniac.
 He just moved in next door.
 He'll kill your cat and nail it to the floor."
 He took the idea to his friend Michael Sembello, whose eyes widened with interest when he heard the title.
 As soon as Matkosky was seated at a piano, Sembello said, "All right.
 Hit the weirdest chord you know," and they began composing the music.
-Their inspiration for the bridge came from the Bloodrock song "D.O.A.", a number 36 hit on the Billboard Hot 100 in 1971 that recreated the two-tone siren used on ambulances in England at that time, and Sembello came up with the idea of using "Chopsticks" to introduce the instrumental portion of the song.
+Their inspiration for the bridge came from the Bloodrock song "D.O.A.", a number 36 hit on the Billboard Hot 100 in 1971 that recreated the two-tone siren used on ambulances in the United Kingdom at that time, and Sembello came up with the idea of using "Chopsticks" to introduce the instrumental portion of the song.
 Matkosky said, "We thought it was a joke because we weren't trying to write a song.
 We were trying to make our friends laugh."

 Sembello recalled their usual process for situations where they needed more lyrics: "Whenever we get an idea, we start researching, but we didn't have Google."
 Matkosky found the 1980 slasher film Maniac and rented it to see if they could come up with more to put in the song.
 It did provide the additional lyrics they wanted, but the demo they recorded wound up on a tape sent to Phil Ramone, who was looking for songs to use in Flashdance.
 During the film's pre-production, the two-tone siren music used in the bridge stood out for the film's director, Adrian Lyne, who said, "One of the tunes I'd heard had a kind of a chime in it, that kind of 'bing-bong-bing-bong-bing-bong', like that, and I said, 'Let's use that.
 Let's use that as a kind of a motive, as a kind of a driving thing for a dance.'"
 Lyne had grown accustomed to using the music by the end of filming and wanted it in the final cut, so Ramone asked for lyrics to fit the movie and had Sembello re-record the song.